AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Introduction

-We have implemented a public \name (\url{https://www.agchain.ltd/}) on the widely-used Ethereum blockchain with 2,485 lines of code in Solidity, Python, Java, and JavaScript.
-To evaluate \name, we not only empirically demonstrate its security effectiveness (via preventing man-in-the-middle and repackaging attacks against our app delegation) and decentralization (IPFS gateways discovered in over 21 different locations worldwide), but also experimentally measure the performance and gas costs.
-On average, \name introduces 12\% performance overhead in 140 app tests from seven app markets, and costs 0.00008466 Ether (around 0.085 USD) per app upload.
-We further provide a batch upload mechanism to save gas by a factor of between 2.02 (for a batch of 10 uploads) and 2.65 (for a batch of 100 uploads).
-Besides minimal gas costs for app uploads, \name does \textit{not} consume gas for app downloads since they do not change contract state.
+We have implemented a prototype of \name using the widely-used Ethereum blockchain~\cite{buterin2014next} and its layer-2 network, Polygon~\cite{PolyLight}.
+The implementation comprises 2,485 lines of code written in Solidity, Python, Java, and JavaScript.
+In our evaluation, we empirically demonstrate the security effectiveness of \name, successfully preventing man-in-the-middle and repackaging attacks on our app delegation.
+We also assess its decentralization by discovering IPFS gateways in over 21 different locations worldwide.
+Additionally, we conduct experimental measurements of performance and gas costs.
+On average, \name introduces a 12\% performance overhead in tests involving 200 apps from seven app markets.
+The cost of app upload is approximately 0.002821 Matic (equivalent to 0.002 USD when one Matic is valued at around 0.7 USD).
+We also introduce a batch upload mechanism that reduces gas costs by a factor of 2.02 (for a batch of 10 uploads) to 2.65 (for a batch of 100 uploads).
+Notably, \name does \textit{not} require any gas for app downloads as they do not alter the contract state.

-To sum up, this paper makes the following contributions: \begin{itemize} \item (A novel gateway design for app markets) We propose a blockchain-based gateway to enable permanent, distributed, and secure app delegation for massive apps stored in existing markets (and custom apps via GitHub URLs).
-Our idea of combining traditional IT infrastructure and decentralized blockchain opens a new door for better blockchain system design in the future.
+To summarize, this paper presents the following contributions: \begin{itemize} \item A novel blockchain-based gateway design (\mysec\ref{sec:design}): We introduce a gateway that facilitates trustworthy app delegation, providing permanent, distributed, and secure access to the apps stored in existing markets (and custom apps upload via GitHub URLs).
+Our idea of combining traditional IT infrastructure with decentralized blockchain technology opens a new door for future advancements in blockchain systems.